 Meal plan or prep for the weekend

 My advice is to do a food scan on Thursday night.
-Check your refrigerator and pantry and make sure you have healthy food available for the weekend.
+Check your refrigerator and pantry and ensure you have healthy food for the weekend.
 Even if you have parties to go to you can still plan for breakfast, lunches, or snacks.
 Planning is always, without a doubt, the key to losing weight.

 If you’re running low on food then make a quick meal plan and prep some meals for the weekend.
 Nothing crazy but maybe grab some ingredients for a turkey bacon ranch club wrap, italian roast beef wrap, Greek egg cups, or maybe just whip up some hard-boiled eggs.
 Keep it simple but make sure to have healthy food ready to grab.